tardate/LittleCodingKata/ai/sea-lion/README.md

 # #424 SEA-LION

 About AI Singapore and SEA-LION - a family of open-source, multilingual, multimodal language models designed for Southeast Asia’s diverse languages, cultures, and contexts.
+I evaluate one the leading models with some tests covering: multilingual legal/business contexts; cultural nuance & code-switching; and regional current affairs with local context.

 ## Notes